Advertisement

 Notes:

-Drew Edwards and Dale Walton made valuable contributions to improve key aspects; Drew Edwards optimized a key rule, while Dale Walton refined the wording.
+Special thanks to Drew Edwards and Dale Walton who valuable contributions to improve key aspects; Drew Edwards optimized a key rule, while Dale Walton refined the wording.

 –description from designer